jackdewinter/pymarkdown/docs/rules/rule_md007.md

 list indentations.
 If indentation support is also required for ordered lists, refer to the selection below on [Python-Markdown Support](#python-markdown-support).

-In addition, there are occasion where parsers exect to start the first level of lists with the specified amount of indentation.
+In addition, there are occasion where parsers expect to start the first level of lists with the specified amount of indentation.
 For those situations, the `start_indented` configuration value can be set to `True` to accomodate these parsers.